-Gardaland, Italy's largest amusement park, very close to Lake Garda, offers so many attractions to choose from that one day is not enough to enjoy them all.
+Gardaland, Italy's largest amusement park, just minutes from Lake Garda, is a perfect destination for families with children of all ages.
+The attractions are so many and varied that one day is often not enough to experience them all at leisure.

 At what age to bring children to Gardaland?